Model

 toDrop; // Array of strings containing names of indexes that `syncIndexes()` will drop

-toCreate; // Array of strings containing names of indexes that `syncIndexes()` will create
+toCreate; // Array of index specs containing the keys of indexes that `syncIndexes()` will create Model.discriminator()

 Parameters: